teklynk/twitch_clips_player/README.md

 [Try it here](https://twitch-clips-player.pages.dev/)

 **FEATURES:**
-- !clipso @teklynk to play a clip from a channel while the clips reel is playing.
-This will immediately play the clip from the channel and then continue on with the rest of the clips reel.
-- Control the clips from Twitch chat. !clipskip, !clippause, !clipplay, !clipreload, !clipso @channelname.
+- Control the clips from Twitch chat. !clipskip, !clippause, !clipplay, !clipreload.
 Limited to Mods and Streamer.
 - Show clips from channels that you follow.
 Grabs the most recent 700 channels.
 - Use a custom command to start the clips reel and restrict it to Mods only.
-- Type "!mycommand @teklynk @coolstreamer @gamer123 @tekbot" which will play the clips reel for only those channels.
-- Type "!mycommand" while the clips reel is playing to skip to the next clip.
-- Type "!mycommand stop" to stop the clips player.
+- Type "!mycommand stop" in chat to stop the clips player.
 - Date Range option: This will grab a clip from within the last 5days, 10day, 30days...
 If no clips exist, then skip to the next channel.
 - Show clip details panel: This will display a panel in the lower third of the overlay that contains details about the clip.
 This can use variables:{channel},{title},{game},{creator_name},{created_at}.